afwebb/SDS-385/week5/README.md

 <img src="https://github.com/afwebb/SDS-385/blob/master/week5/result_lasso_mse.png" width="500">

 The MSE decreases over time, indicating the data is sparse.
+The lasso does a way better job on the data it was trained on, compared to the test data, which isn't terribly surprising.